20 of the Best UK Campsites

-The Old Bidlake Farm is tucked away in the West Dorset’s Marshwood Vale that’s been there since 2011.
+The Old Bidlake Farm is a UK campsite tucked away in the West Dorset’s Marshwood Vale that’s been there since 2011.
 The area is well known for its outstanding nature which is only three miles away from the Jurassic Coast.

 On site, you’re able to camp right under the stars in their traditional canvas tents that are protected by hedges and wildflowers or pitch your own tent.
 Wildlife is not an unusual site on the grounds as barn owls, rabbits, and roe deer are a common site.